-Burning Cost Ratio - Definition
+Burning Cost Ratio - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 A burning-cost ratio is the estimation or calculation of excess losses/cost of claims that are more than the total subject premiums collected.
 It is a rating method commonly used in the insurance industry, this ratio determines the rates of tragic loss insurance policies that insurers buy to protect themselves but is more than the total premiums they collected.